nazadr/Special-Olympic-Sarawak-Website/admin/db/readme.txt

 [ Quick Fix ]

-If MySQL is failed to initialised, open Task Manager and end task for the following background processes:
+If MySQL is failed to initialised, open Task Manager and END TASK for the following background processes:
 — mysqld.exe
 — (other related SQL)